-The ability for expert raters to delegate some or all of their authority to provide ratings creates a way for the evaluation system to scale to greater amounts of content.
+The ability for expert raters to delegate some or all their authority to provide ratings creates a way for the evaluation system to scale to greater amounts of content.

 The patent is: